 So, Circe is born to sea nymph Perse and the God Helios, who was literally the sun, and basically has a terrible life in Helios’ halls.
 She’s belittled by her siblings, ignored by her father, and straight up despised by her mother.
 An eternal life cannot really get much better than bored and fickle gods, but it was empowering to watch Circe grow into an amazing goddess who genuinely loved humans.
 But above all, she loved herself – and to me that’s so important within a story, especially when it comes to characters who are beaten down so much.
 I loved the way we saw Circe conquer, even if it was from a small island that paid no mind to anyone, she made it her own, moulded a life she wanted despite the elements and her past.

-I loved every moment of it and I know Circe will become a modern classic when it’s released in April.
+I loved every moment of Circe and I know it’ll become a modern classic when it’s released in April.

 LIKE THIS POST?
 BUY ME A KO-FI ♥